Cinema of Mexico: 1911–1917: The Mexican Revolution

 Although Huerta's rule was brief, from February 1913 to July 1914, Mexican cinema experienced significant changes within this period such as the further establishment of censorship and a shift away from documentary films to entertainment films.
 The Alva brothers' production of Aniversario del fallecimineto de la suegra de Enhart ("Anniversary of the Death of Enhart's Mother-in-Law") is indicative of the change in the aim of Mexican cinematographers.
 The Alva brothers produced films such as La entrada de Madero a la capital ("Entry of Madero in the Capital) with the use of Indalecio Noriega Colombres's inventions, which allowed for a phonograph to be synchronized with the images projected.

 In regards to censorship, the Huerta government imposed a moral and political decree of censorship in approximately June 1913.
 This decree was imposed a few days after convencionista soldiers shot at the screen during a viewing of El aguila y la serpiente.
 The decree stated that films that showed the following were prohibited: "views representing crimes, if they do not include punishment of the guilty parties, views which directly or indirectly insult an authority or person, morality or good manners, provoke a crime or offence, or in any way disturb the public order (Mora 70)."
+Film production declined significantly in the early 1920s following the instability of the Mexican Revolution.
+Government spending cuts affected state-sponsored film initiatives, such as cinematographic departments within the Ministries of Education and Agriculture.
+As a result, narrative film production reached one of its lowest levels since 1917 by 1924.